 'Late metal–silicate separation on the IAB parent asteroid: Constraints from combined W and Pt isotopes and thermal modelling'

-Based on similar silicate textures, reduced mineral chemistry, and O-isotopes, it is presumed that the winonaites and the IAB complex irons originated on a common parent body.
+Based on the similar silicate textures, reduced mineral chemistry, and O and Mo isotopes, it is presumed that the winonaites and the IAB complex irons originated on a common parent body.
 Utilizing a Ge/Ni vs. Au/Ni coupled diagram, Hidaka et al. (2015) determined that FeNi-metal in the winonaite Y-8005 plots in the field of the sLL subgroup of the IAB complex irons.
-In addition, the metal in this winonaite retains a near chondritic composition likely representative of the precursor material of the parent body.
-In view of these findings, they suggest that the sLL subgroup rather than the main group of the IAB complex represents the primitive metal of the IABwinonaite parent body, with the main group possibly representing a partial melt of the sLL subgroup.
+Worsham et al. (2017) also demonstrated that the Mo isotope data for the two winonaites they studied, Winona and HaH 193, attest to a common parent body for winonaites and MG/sLL irons.
+Moreover, the metal in Y-8005 retains a near chondritic composition likely representative of the precursor material of the parent body.
+In view of these findings, Hidaka et al. (2015) suggest that the sLL subgroup rather than the MG represents the primitive metal of the IABwinonaite parent body, with the MG possibly representing a partial melt of the sLL subgroup.

+Toluca has a high CRE age of 600 (±150) m.y.
+(Chang and Wänke, 1969).
 The silicate ureyite (NaCrSi2O6) has been found as a rare occurrence in Toluca (Frondel and Klein, 1965).
-Further information on the formation of the IAB iron complex can be found on the Caddo County page.
+Further information on the formation of the IAB iron complex can be found in the Appendix, Part III.
 The specimen of Toluca shown above and below is a 2003 Harvey Award"New Technology Award"which was presented in recognition of the Meteorite Studies website.